 His research is guided by an overall interest in the relationality of accounting and how accounting shapes and is shaped by organizational processes.
 He employs ethnographic methods to research the performativity of accounting, self-management and control and the governance of inter-organizational relationships.

 He received a Master of Science in Accounting and Finance from the Radboud University.
 In addition, he did minors at the University of Tilburg and the University of Sussex.
 To obtain a Higher Secondary Teacher Certification he did a post-master at the University of Amsterdam.

-Reinald started as a secondary school teacher in accounting and business, but soon he made the transition to the Radboud University.
-Parallel with lecturing accounting, economics and business courses he finished his PhD with the thesis: ‘Control and governance of internal and external outsourcing’.
-Research topics were control of shared service centers and the relation between trust and control in outsourcing facility management services, applying an interpretive qualitative approach.
+Minnaar started as a secondary school teacher in accounting and business, but soon he made the transition to the Radboud University.
+Parallel with lecturing accounting and control courses he finished his PhD with the thesis: ‘Control and governance of internal and external outsourcing’.
+Research topics were control of shared service centers and the relation between trust and control in outsourcing facility management services.

 Today Reinald is working on various new projects with two PhD candidates and researchers in and outside the Netherlands about self-management, performativity and practices of accountability in (public sector) organizations.